arielherself/espresso/README.md

 <strong>Vincent H. Resh</strong>, El Cerrito, United States

 They all gave the correct answers of <em>Capri</em>, <em>zephyr</em>, <em>Thunderbirds</em>, <em>Taurus</em> and <em>Cortina d’Ampezzo</em>.
 The theme is they are, or were, Ford car models.

+## Pakistan’s light in the tunnel

+Pakistan’s ailing economy may get a new lease of life this week.
+On Tuesday a delegation from the International Monetary Fund arrives in Islamabad, the capital, for talks on resuming a bail-out programme suspended last year.
+This follows an announcement by Pakistan’s central bank that it would stop depleting its foreign-exchange reserves—now down to around $3.7bn, barely enough for three weeks’ [imports](https://te.arielherself.xyz/the-economist-explains/2022/06/21/why-is-pakistans-government-asking-people-to-drink-less-tea)—to prop up the rupee.

+Pakistan badly needs the IMF’s help.
+It has been [teetering on the brink](https://te.arielherself.xyz/asia/2022/07/28/pakistan-may-be-able-to-avoid-a-full-blown-economic-crisis) of default for months.
+Annual inflation rose to 24.5% in December.
+Businesses complain about goods piling up at the port in Karachi, with importers unable to get hold of enough dollars to pay for them.
+On January 23rd a collapse of the power grid plunged the entire country into darkness.
+[Political turmoil](https://te.arielherself.xyz/asia/2022/06/02/imran-khan-is-jeopardising-pakistans-attempts-to-fix-its-economy) has stymied efforts to tackle the crisis.
+The coming days will show if things can still be turned around.

 ----------